Lafa0x9-Hackathon/lafa0x9/README.md

 https://ssomai.com.np/wp-content/uploads/2022/11/Frontend-Unicorn-v1.pdf

 There are some level of program which will examine to check the potential of any candidate.
-Also, we are providing advanced online community:
+Also, we are provide advanced online community:

 https://join.slack.com/t/slack-cof6199/shared_invite/zt-1k7gjy0gh-ps8u8TMDkEaVvx1EBC179A